 UK Residents

-If you have moved into the practice area for a period in excess of three months you will be advised to register fully with the practice, For further information click on Registration link.
+If you have moved into the practice area and will be staying for more than three months, you will be advised to register fully with the practice.
+For further information click on the Registration link.

-On arrival in our practice area you discover you have left your regular medication behind or have ran out of some medication: in the first instance we would recommend you contact your own practice and ask if they will liaise with a local pharmacy to provide your medication on receipt of a faxed prescription from the practice (NOT controlled drugs).
+On arrival in our practice area, you discover you have left your regular medication behind or have ran out of some.
+In the first instance, we would recommend you contact your own practice and ask if they will liaise with a local pharmacy to provide your medication on receipt of an emailed prescription from the practice (NOT controlled drugs).

 This will keep an accurate compliance record of your medication use and negate the need to see another GP.